 With the digital age comes the necessity to store, manage and protect sensitive information.
-From financial information to personal data, companies must give data security maximum attention to protect themselves and their customers.
+From financial information to personal data, companies give data security maximum attention to protect themselves and their customers.

 What are the foundations of good data security?

-Maintaining high data security is essential with the ever-growing reliance on technology for businesses worldwide.
+Maintaining data security is essential with the ever-growing reliance on technology for businesses worldwide.
 It's crucial to keep sensitive information from falling into the wrong hands, and there are several actions companies can take to protect their data.

 But what about when the time comes to replace or upgrade IT assets?
 Competitive businesses are constantly looking for new ways to generate efficiencies, which often comes hand-in-hand with upgrading their technology.